The Myths of Japanese Knotweed – Most of Us Have Seen the Hype!

 Spreads like wildfire

 The truth is that Japanese Knotweed (also known as Asian Knotweed or Fallopia Japonica) obeys the laws of science and creation, not science fiction!
 As with any plant, it must have water, nutrients and must open up its leaves to carry out photosynthesis to survive and grow.

-Rapid spread over a large area is almost always man made by movement of material containing Knotweed.
+Rapid spread over a large area is, almost always, man-made by the movement of material containing Knotweed.

 3 meters deep?
-Yes, occasionally, but generally Knotweed has proved to average a depth in natural ground of a maximum 1 - 2 meters deep with occasional deeper penetration by single rhizomes.
+Yes, occasionally, but generally Knotweed has proved to an average depth, in natural ground, of 1 – 2 meters deep with occasional deeper penetration by single rhizomes.

 In very well established Knotweed, the rhizome may sometimes form a longitudinal matrix at the deeper points (we have found this on about 1 in 100 sites we have dug).

 Either way, Knotweed clearly demonstrates a disinclination to penetrate through certain types of clay or below ground strata’s.
 This seems to be the governing factor for the depth penetration, Knotweed is not found below a water table.
 An upward variation in a water table will cause rhizome to rot.

 In made up ground, Japanese Knotweed can often be found at greater than normal depths, probably introduced to the deeper locations with contaminated fill material and then grown up through successive layers placed on top.

 Japanese Knotweed can regenerate from 0.7 of a gram